AchBenlakhdar/Speech-Recognition-System/README.md

 - pip install pyttsx3: pyttsx3 is a text-to-speech conversion library in Python.
 It converts easily an entered text into speech.

--pip install PyAudio: In case It doesn't work, lower down your Python version to Python 3
+- pip install PyAudio: In case It doesn't work, lower down your Python version to Python 3

 - pip install pywhatkit: This module offers many libraries that allow sending WhatsApp messages at a specific time, perform a Google Search, etc. In this project, we will use it to play Youtube videos.